 |Final Year Project||6cps|

 Students will be placed in schools which are important sites for learning to teach and where they will interpret, generate, interact and experiment with theory.
 Block Practice will be conducted in local schools which the medium of instruction may vary depending on the policy of the schools.
 Students should be able to demonstrate a proficient level of Cantonese/English/Putonghua# to conduct Block Practice.

 # for Chinese Language teaching in some schools only

-The programme aims to produce committed secondary school Chinese History teachers who are eligible to apply to become fully qualified and registered teachers in Hong Kong.
-The programme covers a broad range of topics, and will provide students with ample opportunities to observe history teachers, teach in the field, and evolve into competent history teachers.
-Graduates of the history programme should also be capable of taking up non-teaching positions in editing, journalism, or curatorship.
+The programme aims to produce committed secondary school History teachers who are eligible to apply to become fully qualified and registered teachers in Hong Kong.
+The programme covers a broad range of topics, and will provide students with ample opportunities to observe History teachers, teach in the field, and evolve into competent History teachers.
+Graduates of the History programme should also be capable of taking up non-teaching positions in editing, journalism, or curatorship.

 Field Experience, internship, overseas trips and immersion may be affected by the pandemic situation.
 Appropriate alternative arrangements will be made if outbound activities are suspended.

 - Every effort has been made to ensure that information contained in this website is correct.
 Changes to any aspects of the programmes may be made from time to time due to unforeseeable circumstances beyond our control and the University reserves the right to make amendments to any information contained in this website without prior notice.
 The University accepts no liability for any loss or damage arising from any use or misuse of or reliance on any information contained in this website.